judelanning/judelanning.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-My name is Jude and this is my blog!
-I have been working in cybersecurity for just over 2.5 years as of late 2023, and I am currently a Security Analyst 2 at Oracle.
-The main purpose of this project is to develop my technical writing skills through documenting my cybersecurity journey.
+I'm Jude and this is my blog!
+As of May 2024, I have been in the security field for just over 3 years and currently work as a Security Analyst at Oracle.
+The main goal of this blog is to document my journey in building out my home environment to match the quality and capabilities of an enterprise-grade setup.

-I will primarily post about building out a security-focused homelab.
-This will include typical blue team items, such as network and endpoint threat detection and response, malware analysis, secure network design, honeypot analysis, and much more.
-I'll also dive into some red team topics primarily consisting of CTF writeups.

-Out of personal preference I will be using open source solutions for any given objective when available.
+Out of personal preference, I will be using open-source solutions for any given objective when available.

-Feel free to reach out on LinkedIn if you have any questions about the content on this blog!
+Feel free to reach out via LinkedIn if you have any questions about the content on this blog!